EmiLy-Ly-san/ThemedPomodoro/README.md

 So today, wich theme do you choose to accompany your work sessions ?

 Don't hesitate to share your advice with me to improve this little personal project, thank you in advance !
+If you have other theme ideas, ask me!
+I would be happy to add some

 Emilie